Yiddishe-Kop/yiddishe-kop-2021/content/articles/teach-yourself-programming.md

 If you enjoy challenges, solving problems and learning new things, you'll enjoy programming so much, that it will feel like a big adventure.

 Programming is a unique combination of problem-solving, logic, & creativity.
 It is very rewarding and satisfying when your creations work.
 And if you enjoy what you do for a living, you won't work a day in your life.

+### Appendix

+The cover image was generated with [Midjourney](https://www.midjourney.com/home/) AI.

+<article-image src="/img/baby-coding.jpg" caption="a cute happy smart baby dressed as a software developer coding and hacking on a Mac, editorial, hyperrealistic, golden hour sunlight --ar 4:3"></article-image>

+Another one I've generated for this post that I like:

+<article-image src="/img/goat-programmer.jpg" caption="a goat dressed as a software developer coding on a Mac, editorial, hyperrealistic, golden hour rimlight --ar 4:3"></article-image>